cb-cities/sp/README.md

 1. Run `make clean && make -jN` (where N is the number of cores).

-## Output
+## Run

+* To run the dijkstra shortest path `./sp ../sf.mtx`, because the executable `sp` would be generated inside the build directory.

-> Sample shortest path for a simple graph
+* Running just `./sp` will run the shortest path for the sample graph whose output is:

 ```
 5 dist 21.2